 Advanced Placement (AP)

-Advanced Placement (AP) courses are postsecondary-level classes which are provided at high school in the course of a regular school day.
+Advanced Placement (AP) courses are postsecondary-level classes that are provided at high school in the course of a regular school day.
 Many colleges and universities award either course credit or possibly exemption from certain required coursework.
-Not all postsecondary institutions honor AP exam credit, however, each college or university has its own standards by which it weights AP coursework taken in high school.
+Not all post-secondary institutions honor AP exam credit, however, each college or university has its own standards by which it weights AP coursework taken in high school.
 Students are advised to check with the respective institution for details on its AP course and exam policies.
 AP examinations are conducted in May of each year, and students who take AP exams are responsible for paying AP examination fees unless Georgia State legislature provides funding.
 For more information.

 International Baccalaureate (IB)

 Forsyth County Schools' IB program is located on the campus of South Forsyth High School and is open to all Forsyth County high school-age students.
 The IB program begins in 11th grade and continues in 12th grade.
 The program incorporates a rigorous curriculum which provides perhaps the most thorough preparation for university-level study available.
 IB teachers strive for a shared academic experience emphasizing critical thinking and exposure to a variety of viewpoints that fosters tolerance and intercultural understanding among our students.
 To prepare for the IB program, students are strongly encouraged to begin taking appropriate coursework in the ninth grade.
 For more information.